My Outreachy Application

 This year, I decided I was going to be vigilant and proactive.

-I had saved my essays from last year.
-I downloaded my university academic calendars, noted down the semester start and end dates for all the remaining semesters of my degree course and sat waiting for the clock to strike 4 pm.
+I downloaded my university academic calendars, noted down the semester start and end dates for all the remaining semesters of my degree course, wrote the essay answers, and sat waiting for the clock to strike 4 pm.

-The initial application site was live and within 20 minutes or so, I filled in all the information that was asked, typed in the semester dates, copy pasted the essays, checked and rechecked them for typos, uploaded the calendars and phew!
+The initial application site was live and within 20 minutes or so, I filled in all the information that was asked, typed in the semester dates, added the essay answers, checked and rechecked them for typos, uploaded the calendars, and phew!
 My initial application was submitted.
 ON THE VERY FIRST DAY.

 Surely they couldn’t reject me now!